tomswartz07/covid19-pennsylvania/README.md

   leading to 1009554 total cases.
   The data has been updated to reflect this correction on this date.

+- 31 Jul 2021: The daily update has not been made available.
+If information is provided prior to the standard noon-time update on 1 Aug 2021, then it will be considered part of the case count for the 31st.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020